brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

 To define the :py:class:`~brian2modelfitting.modelfitting.metric.FeatureMetric`, user has to define following input parameters:

-- ``traces_times`` - list of times indicating start and end of input current, has to be specified for each of input traces
+- ``traces_times`` - list of times indicating start and end of input current, has to be specified for each of input traces, each value has to be a :py:class:`~brian2.units.fundamentalunits.Quantity`
 - ``feat_list`` - list of strings with names of features to be used
 - ``combine`` - function to be used to compare features between output and simulated traces, (for `combine=None`, subtracts the features)